 Australia) and Senior advisor to Citigroup Australia.

 MR PETER MASON AM

 Joined the Trust in January 2012 – member of Audit and Risk Committee.

 Qualifications: BCom (Hons), MBA, Hon.DBus (UNSW), FAICD

 Background: Chairman, AMP Limited, since 2005 and Senior Advisor to UBS Investment Bank.
-He was Chairman of JP Morgan Chase Bank in Australia from 2000 to 2005.
-Prior to this he was Chairman and Chief Executive of Schroders Australia Limited and Group Managing Director of Schroders' investment banking businesses in the Asia Pacific region.
 He was a member of the Council of the University of New South Wales as well as a Director of the Children's Hospital in Sydney and Chairman of the Children's Hospital Fund.
 In 1995, Peter was appointed a member of the Order of Australia for his contribution to the Children's Hospital.

-Other Directorships: Singapore Telecommunications Limited (Director), David Jones Limited (Director), University of New South Wales Foundation (Director), Headspace National Youth Mental Health Foundation Limited (Director), UBS Australia Foundation Pty Limited (Chairman), Centre for International Finance and Regulation (Chairman).
+Other Directorships: Singapore Telecommunications Limited (Director), David Jones Limited (Chairman), University of New South Wales Foundation (Director), UBS Australia Foundation Pty Limited (Chairman), Centre for International Finance and Regulation (Chairman).